slinky55/slinky55/README.md

 - 👋 Hi, I'm Larry!
-- 👀 I enjoy web development, game development, and learning low-level programming
+- 👀 I enjoy web development and low-level programming.
-- 📫 You can contact me at larry.mason@ufl.edu
+- 📫 You can contact me at larry@bmason.me